uplink42/etmv2/README.md

 2 - Then run gulp to generate the dist files:

     gulp

+    2.1 - Browse to marketexplorer/index and run gulp there as well

 Gulp should now watch over and update any css/javascript files you change.